Ed Frutig: 1940 season

 Frutig finally put together a complete season as a senior in 1940.
-Hw started all eight games at end as the Wolverines went 7–1 and were ranked third in the final AP poll.
+He started all eight games at end as the Wolverines went 7–1 and were ranked third in the final AP poll.
 The only loss was a 7–6 defeat to Minnesota.
 The 1940 season was the year Tom Harmon won the Heisman Trophy and Frutig's accomplishments were largely overshadowed.
 In Michigan's eight games, Frutig had 12 receptions for 181 yards (over 15 yards per catch) and three touchdowns.
 He also blocked five punts and won a reputation as a superior defensive player.

 As the 1940 season was about to start, Yost said that Frutig was the best pass catcher he had seen in ten years, though he admitted Frutig was "not the best wingman" in other areas of play.

 In the season opener against the California Bears, Michigan won 41–0 and Frutig blocked one of Reinhard's punts, setting up Harmon's fifth touchdown.
 In the second period against Illinois, Frutig caught a Harmon pass at the 25-yard line and ran untouched across the goal line.
 On the next possession, Illinois drove the ball to the Michigan 12-yard line, but Frutig intercepted a Pfeffer pass to end the threat.

 Against Pennsylvania, Frutig made a “leaping catch on the goal line” for a touchdown on a pass from Harmon, as the Wolverines won, 14–0.
 Frutig played all 60 minutes against Penn and said afterward he could have played 60 minutes more.
 “Of course,” Frutig added, “I'd need that boy Al Wistert right by me if I had to play much more than the regulation time.”